 Digital Converter Boxes

-Digital Video Disc Recorders Eligible Electronic Devices Cell Phones Portable Digital Assistant (PDA) Computer Cables Zip Drives
+Digital Video Disc Recorders Eligible Electronic Devices Cell Phones Portable Digital Assistant (PDA) Computer Cables External Drives (Zip, Syquest, etc.)

 These products typically contain many valuable metals that can be recycled.
 A list of registered electronic waste (e-waste) collection sites and information for manufacturers, collectors, recyclers, and refurbishers is available on the Electronic Waste Recycling page.